consuldemocracy/consuldemocracy/docs/en/customization/translations.md

 ## Maintaining your Custom Texts & Languages

-CONSUL has the [i18n-tasks](https://github.com/glebm/i18n-tasks) gem, it's an awesome helping tool to manage i18n translations.
+Consul Democracy has the [i18n-tasks](https://github.com/glebm/i18n-tasks) gem, it's an awesome helping tool to manage i18n translations.
 Just check `i18n-tasks health` for a nice report.

 If you have a custom language different than English, you should add it to the [i18n-tasks.yml config file both `base_locale` and `locales`](https://github.com/consul/consul/blob/master/config/i18n-tasks.yml#L4-L7) variables so your language files will be checked as well.